4ntoined/pokemonpy-package/log.md

 "physical" space.

-Thinking about:
+### pokemonpy development roadmap

 #### Major
-- double battles 0.3.0
+- double battles - 2.0.0
-- abilities 0.4.0
+- abilities - x.0.0
-- defog + grounding/ungrounding + hazards + status screen completion 0.5.0
-- triple+ battles
-- rotation battles
+- automate retrieval and reorganization of various pokémon data - x.0.0

 #### Minor
+- Gen 9
+- MaxZ Moves
+- Megas
+- defog + grounding/ungrounding + hazards
+- savefile overhaul
+- keep track of certain stats during a play session and print them out when the game is properly quitted. save this data as a log-text file, adapt the game loading to retrieve and restore this data too.
+- snow

+#### Minor-Minor
 - move unification
-- snow
 - battle texts
-- savefile versioning
+- in-battle status screen update
 - we start the battle with the player's lead pokémon even if that pokémon is fainted...
 - multiparty tweaks:
 	- opponent party setting should use all of player's parties for selection,
 	- allow user to equip an empty party, so that you can load mons into a fresh party
 		- proof the game for in case the player has equipped an empty party
 	- allow user to choose which party loaded mons are stored in
-- keep track of certain stats during a play session and print them out when the game is properly quitted. save this data as a log-text file, adapt the game loading to retrieve and restore this data too.
+- next bullet

+#### Too rich for my blood
+- triple+ battles
+- rotation battles

 ### v1.0.0